Buddy Collette

-William Marcel "Buddy" Collette (August 6, 1921 – September 19, 2010) was an American jazz flutist, saxophonist, and clarinetist.
+William Marcel "Buddy" Collette (August 6, 1921 – September 19, 2010) was an American jazz flutist, saxophonist, and clarinetist and studio musician.
 He was a founding member of the Chico Hamilton Quintet.

 Early life

 William Marcel Collette was born in Los Angeles on August 6, 1921.
-He was raised in Watts, surrounded by people of all different ethnicities.
-He lived in a house built by his father in an area with cheap, plentiful land.
-The neighborhood in which he grew up was called Central Gardens area.
-For elementary school, he attended Ninety-sixth Street School because it allowed black students.
-Other schools in the area, such as South Gate Junior High School, did not and Collette often felt odd entering areas primarily inhabited by whites.
-Collette's family did not have a lot of money, but his childhood gave him the chance to mix with all sorts of different people.
-The “melting pot” of Watts framed the way he saw his position as a black man in the future.
+He grew up in Watts, surrounded by diverse people.
+He lived in a house built by his father on cheap land.
+The neighborhood was Central Gardens.
+He attended 96th Street School for black students.

+Collette, was initially inspired to be a musician by the Woodman brothers, Britt, Coney, and Bill, whose father had schooled them to be professional musicians by grade school.
+He and others who lived in the area, such as Charles Mingus, looked up to them as they could play multiple instruments and sight read, forming the sound of a much larger band.
+His family also encouraged him along.
+They had friends who played instruments that would come to the Collette house and jam.
+His parents also took him to see Louis Armstrong in concert which had a great impact on him.

-Buddy Collette began playing piano at age ten, at his grandmother's request.
-His love for music came not only from his community, but from his parents—his father played piano and his mother sang.
-In middle school, he began playing the saxophone.
-That same year, he formed his first band with Charlie Martin, Vernon Slater, Crosby Lewis, and Minor Robinson.
+Collette began playing piano at age ten, at his grandmother's request.
+His love for music came not only from his community, but from his parents—his father learned to play the alto sax in his adult years and his mother sang lead vocals in the church choir.
+Though he continued piano for two years, he "didn`t like it" and switched to his brother`s alto sax which he practiced hard on despite not having formal tutelage.
+Later he reflected that his early piano training did give him a good foundation to make it in the grade school band.

+During middle school, he began formally learning the saxophone.
+That same year, he formed his first band.
 They played the music of Dootsie Williams, which Collette's parents had received while at a party.
 The following year, Collette started a band with Ralph Bledsoe and Raleigh Bledsoe.
 Together they played for less than a dollar each at parties put on by people in the area on Saturday nights.
-Following this, Collette started a third group which eventually included Charles Mingus on bass.
-Collette and Mingus became very good friends and Collette helped Mingus find his less wild, more reserved side.